Mehria-Rahmani/toDoList/README.md

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS3
-- Technologies used
+- JavaScript and webpack

 ## Live Demo (if available)